Voinduha/Expload_4_Developers_Allure_TestOps/readme.md

 [<img src="https://github.com/SmileySpb/AutomationProject/blob/main/github/selenoid.png" alt="selenoid" width="100" height="100"/>](https://aerokube.com/selenoid/latest/)

 ## UI tests:
-- Main page tests
+- Main page tests :mango:
-- Page should Be Opened From Direct Page
+- Page should Be Opened From Direct Page :banana:
-- Console Log Should Not Have any Errors
+- Console Log Should Not Have any Errors :orange:
-- Header should have Text "SDK COMPONENTS"
+- Header should have Text "SDK COMPONENTS" :strawberry:
-- Page should change language EN/RU
+- Page should change language EN/RU :watermelon:
-- Download readme file from GitHub and search for the desired text in it
+- Download readme file from GitHub and search for the desired text in it :grapes:

 ## Screenshots